ozkary/ozkary.github.io/_posts/2023/2023-07-08-data-engineering-process-fundamentals-data-analysis-visualization-exercise.md

 ])
 ```

-The `update_dashboard` handles the data range on change event.
-As the date range changes, the data is filtered.
-We then calculate the score card values for exits and entries.
-We then make the calls to generated the other charts using the filtered data frame.
-Lastly, we return all the components, so the dashboard can be rendered.
+The `update_dashboard` function is responsible for updating and refreshing the dashboard.
+It handles the data range change event.
+As the user changes the date range, this function takes in the start and end dates as inputs.
+The function then filters the dataset, retaining only the records falling within the specified date range.
+Subsequently, the function calculates key metrics for the dashboard's score cards.
+It computes the total number of entries and exits during the filtered time period, and these values are converted to trillions for better readability.

+The code proceeds to generate various visual components for the dashboard.
+These components include donut charts illustrating station-wise entries and exits, bar charts showcasing entries and exits by day of the week, and another set of bar charts displaying entries and exits by time slot.
+Each of these visualizations is created using specialized functions like create_station_donut_chart, create_day_bar_chart, and create_time_bar_chart.

+Finally, the function compiles all the generated components and calculated metrics into a tuple.
+This tuple is then returned by the update_dashboard function, containing values like total entries, total exits, and the various charts.

 ```python